 If you are considering a pre-medicine, pre-dental, pre-pharmacy, or even pre-veterinary track of study, the SRC could be the perfect fit for you!
 The vast majority of SRC residents typically fall into one of those areas, and the SRC faculty advisers can provide guidance on the best courses to take, clubs and professional organizations to join, and help get you started on the right track!

-The SRC is open to first-year students majoring in biochemistry, biological science, chemistry, geology, microbiology, physics, and mathematics.
-To enroll in the SRC, students must be eligible for cohort classes in math, science, and English which require:
+- The SRC is open to first-year students majoring in biochemistry, biological science, chemistry, geology, microbiology, physics, and mathematics.

 The SRC has 5 Learning Outcomes which guide all course development and requirements, workshops, activities, faculty involvement and programs within the residential college.